mattpitkin/scotchcorner/README.md

 or, using pip with:

 ``pip install scotchcorner``

+## Documentation

+Documentation of the code can be found [here](http://scotchcorner.readthedocs.org/en/latest/).

 If you have any suggestions/contributions for the code please create an issue, or fork and generate a pull request.